m7a/co-ci/README.md

 Below the `host` element, properties are set to configure the IP address or host name and port of the running environment to connect to (`HostName` and `Port`).
-Additionally, the user to login with (`User`) and the location of the SSH private key file to use for connection needs to be given (`IdentityFile`).
+Additionally, the user to login with (`User`) and the location of the SSH private key file to use for connection need to be given (`IdentityFile`).
 If necessary, additional SSH options can be configured with additional `property` elements.